 IMPORTANT NOTE: This list is composed of the most popular European destinations and does not include all destinations.
-To learn more about current COVID-19 measures and travel restrictions in your specific European country of interest, please visit the Re-Open EU website.
+To learn more about current COVID-19 measures and travel restrictions in your specific European country of interest such as when planning a vacation in Sweden, please visit the Re-Open EU website.

 Upcoming Changes: What is ETIAS?

 The ETIAS is a new electronic system that keeps track of all Schengen Zone visa-exempt travelers.
 This system will be introduced on January 1, 2023, and mimics the U.S.’s Electronic System for Travel Authorization (ESTA).

 Check your eligibility and fill out the ETIAS form ahead of time to ensure safe travels.

 The ETIAS will determine whether applicants are permitted to enter Schengen Zone countries.
 Traveler eligibility will be determined based on a detailed security check based on ETIAS form responses.